MinnPost/object-sync-for-salesforce/docs/extending-pull.md

 Before the plugin makes a call to the Salesforce API, it converts the SOQL query to a string.
 Developers can modify this query string, giving them full control of the query before it runs.

-The result of this filter is not processed by the plugin before it is sent to the Salesforce API, so make sure the query has no errors before using it.
+The result of this filter is not processed in any way by the plugin before it is sent to the Salesforce API, so if you filter the query once it is a string, make sure the query has no errors before using it.

 ### Hook